Supreme Apparel: The Facts You Never Knew!

 Before starting Supreme, Jebbia opened Union NYC in 1989.
 While he was born in the United States, he lived in the UK from the age of 1 until the age of 19.
 He was a child actor on the BBC series, “Grange Hill.”
-His net worth is now estimated at over $40 million.
+And finally, his net worth is currently at over $400 million.

-The brand has a long and rich history.
-There is an endless number of fun facts around this company.
-They have proven themselves as a top-quality brand.
-Celebrities are often spotted wearing Supreme apparel.
-This just increases the hype and demand for the brand.
-While Supreme is known as a street clothing brand, they have collaborated with a wide variety of companies.
+Today, the brand has a long and rich history.
+Therefore, there’s an endless number of fun facts around this company.
+Ever since they proved themselves as a top-quality brand, celebrities often wear Supreme apparel.
+As a result, just increases the hype and demand for the brand.
+Although Supreme is mostly a streetwear brand, we can find all kinds of collaborations with very famous brands.
 This has expanded their reach to enormous numbers of people who would not typically wear the brand.
-Skateboarders are sometimes known as slackers.
+People consider skateboarders slackers.
 Jebbia has overcome this stereotype by creating a hugely successful business.
 He is an inspiration to young fashion designers, entrepreneurs, and skateboarders all around the world.

 When they drop a new line, it can be challenging to purchase items you want due to the high demand.
-There are tips and tricks that can assist you in this process.
+However, there are tips and tricks that can assist you in this process.
 There are services available to help ensure that you get the items you desire before they sell out.
-We’re glad to have our SupremeBot helping our users getting the latest Supreme products for retail price.
+That’s why we’re glad to have our SupremeBot helping our users getting the latest Supreme products for retail price.